 Cannabis has emerged as a widely regarded substance and is gaining a lot of traction around the world with legislators.

-Colorado and Washington made weed a recreationally legal substance in 2012 with many states having already legalized it for medical use.
-In 2016, BDS Analytics released a report that attempted to account for both legal and illegal Cannabis sales in the United States.
-This report showed a total annual sales of $53.3 dollars.
+Colorado and Washington made cannabis a recreationally legal substance in 2012 with many states having already legalized it for medical use.
+In 2016, BDS analytics released a report that attempted to account for both legal and illegal cannabis sales in the United States.
+This report showed a total annual sales of $53.3 billion dollars.
 To put this in context, wine sales in 2016 accounted for $38 billion.
-This goes to show how large the Cannabis industry currently is and could become with further legalization.
+This goes to show how large the cannabis industry currently is and could become with further legalization.

 Table of Contents